webrtc-security/webrtc-security.github.io/index.md

 In the process of setting up a call, a user's browser (or "User Agent") registers with a central registrar.
 This registration is a necessity in traditional VoIP as it is necessary to provide the means to locate and contact a remote party.

 When a party (Bob) wants to initiate a call, he sends an INVITE message via a central proxy server (this is the signalling server).
-The server is responsible for relaying such messsages, and providing the means to locate other users.
-The server may attempt a number of measures to locate a end-user during this lookup process, such as utilising DNS.
+The server is responsible for relaying such messages, and providing the means to locate other users.
+The server may attempt a number of measures to locate an end-user during this lookup process, such as utilising DNS.

 **Registration Hijacking**

 The initial browser registration is used to announce a user's point of contact, and indicates that a user's device is accepting calls.
-However the process provides a vector for malicious entities to perform a "Registration Hijack" attack.
+However, the process provides a vector for malicious entities to perform a "Registration Hijack" attack.

 The exchange of registration messages includes a "Contact:" field, containing the user's IP address.
 Whenever the signalling server processes an incoming call, the user name (or phone number) is matched up with the registered IP address, and the INVITE is forwarded accordingly.
 These registrations are periodically updated, ensuring the records are kept recent and up to date.